woXrooX/Symphony/README.md

 # Symphony
 **What's this?**
-### Symphony is a collection of tools for speeding-up website building processes
+### Symphony is a collection of tools for speeding-up website building processes in PHP

 ## Quick Start
 1. Clone the repo